hutchcodes/hutchcodes.github.io/_posts/2016/2016-10-28-azure-function-search-indexer.md

 There are two app settings that you'll need to configure to make this work.

-- AzureWebJobsSendGridApiKey - This is the SendGrid API Key and the setting name has to match or you get an error.
+- SendGridApiKey - This is the SendGrid API Key and the setting name has to match or you get an error.
 - SearchApiKey - This is API Key for your Azure Search service.
 You can name this setting anything you like, but make sure you update the call to ```GetEnvironmentVariable``` in the run.csx.

 ### TODO